cf-toolsuite/tanzu-genai-showcase/py-django-crewai/docs/ARCHITECTURE.md

 ## System Overview

-The Movie Booking Chatbot is a web application that enables users to interact with an AI-powered chatbot to:
+The Movie Chatbot is a web application that enables users to interact with an AI-powered chatbot to:

 - Find movies based on their interests and preferences
 - Get movie recommendations with detailed information